Easy Homemade Larabars (+ Infinite Flavor Variations)

 • Matcha powder.
 Especially good when combined with ginger.

-Step #5: Make Your Larabar Mixture
+Step #5: Make the Larabar Mixture

-Now you're ready to make your bars.
+Now you're ready to make the bars.
 If you have any chocolate, set it aside for now.
 Otherwise, put all the Larabar copycat ingredients in a food processor.
 It will take several minutes of processing, depending on what ingredients you've chosen.
 Keep running the food processor just until the mixture starts to make big clumps.
-Try to avoid over-processing because the nuts will release their oils and your bars will become oily (in which case they're perfectly fine to eat, just a little messy).
+Try to avoid over-processing because the nuts will release their oils and the bars will become oily (in which case they're fine to eat, just a little messy).

 Now, grab a spoonful and assess your mixture.
 First, is it tasty?
 It's not too late to add a pinch of salt or a little more citrus zest.
 Does it stick together?
 You should be able to roll a ball of it between your palms; if not, give it more time in the food processor.
-If you can't roll it into a ball now without having it fall apart, your bars won't stay together.
-See the photos above and below, which show how the mixture should naturally want to clump together.
+If you can't roll it into a ball now without having it fall apart, your homemade Larabars won't stay together.
+See the photos above and below, which show how the mixture should naturally clump together.

 At this point, add in any chocolate or a last handful of nuts that you want to keep in larger pieces and pulse the food processor a few more times until you've reached your desired texture.